aftialabs/morf-docs/guides/Authentication.md

 Any form submissions using this `siteKey` will consume one of your organization's licensed submission transactions.
 If you are using the Morf free trial a submission will consume one of your 1,000 free transactions.

-Once you recieve your `siteKey`, use it to replace the `siteKey` in the config section of your form or in any queries to Morf services.
+Once you receive your `siteKey`, use it to replace the `siteKey` in the config section of your form or in any queries to Morf services.